JOHN 9

 ‭The Christadelphian, August 1894.

-Punishment for Rebels Only.‭-(‬A.‭ ‬P.‭)‬.
+Punishment for Rebels Only.

-‭-‬We need not concern ourselves with the individual application of responsibility in its details.‭ ‬It is not possible for us to make such an application,‭ ‬for it would require a degree of knowledge that belongs only to God.‭
+We need not concern ourselves with the individual application of responsibility in its details.‭ ‬It is not possible for us to make such an application,‭ ‬for it would require a degree of knowledge that belongs only to God.‭

 We can only discern the general principles which Christ,‭ ‬as a judge,‭ ‬will apply.‭ ‬The principles are clear in character,‭ ‬though nebulous in human application.‭ ‬You truly say that God acts on definite principles.